 Uganda Studies Program

 USP is an integrated study of culture, history, politics, and humanities that allows for a blended classroom and experiential survey of Ugandan life.
 The program includes an experiential course designed especially for USP students, flexible core classroom courses (choosing from religion, history, and literature), and electives from Uganda Christian University’s Honours College.
-Students live in the university dorms in Kampala and have the opportunity for a two-week homestay with an African family.
-Students can complete a Social Work or Global Health track, as well as participate in ongoing service projects during the semester.
+Students live in the university dorms in Mukono and have the opportunity for a two-week homestay with an African family.
+Students can complete a specialized Social Work or Global Health track or do the General Studies program, as well as participate in ongoing service projects during the semester.

 LCC International University (Lithuania)